dkulczyk/ombusite/src/pages/careers/index.md

 Our clients choose us because we approach their projects with an open mind and design unique and innovative solutions tailored to their needs and goals.
-And, while we're passionate about working with the latest technologies, we remain laser focused on our client's needs and goals, to deliver product on time and budget that will advance our client's goals and attract attention to their organizations.
+And, while we're passionate about working with the latest technologies, we remain laser-focused on our client's needs and goals, to deliver product on time and budget that will advance our client's goals and attract attention to their organizations.

-OMBU team members thrive in a small, pragmatic teams, with well defined processes but few other rules and policies.
+OMBU team members thrive in small, pragmatic teams, with well defined processes but few other rules and policies.
 Succeeding at OMBU requires self management and commitment to our team and clients, and a *getting it done* attitude to focus effort where the most value lies.
 We don't have